-It might be useful to have a global coverage when possible, or at least contacts in several regions.
-However the center of excellence might be in one region, and contacts from one region only might be indicated in this case.
+It might be useful to have global coverage when possible, or at least contacts in several regions.
+However, if the centre of excellence on the subject is in one region, contacts from this region only may be indicated.
 In general, it is preferable to avoid mentioning two contacts from the same country, except if they have very specific expertise and no contact is available elsewhere.
 The Secretariat can also be mentioned, in case none of the contact points can be reached.